High Court approves Nordic Aviation Capital's scheme with lenders

 Bulk of group’s creditors are behind plan

-Mr Justice David Barniville in the High Court approved the scheme after being told more than 90 per cent of the different classes of the group’s creditors had approved the scheme.
+Nordic Aviation Capital secured a scheme of arrangement after the High Court heard more than 90 per cent of the different classes of the aircraft leasing group’s creditors had approved.

-The High Court has approved a scheme of arrangement for Irish based aircraft lessor Nordic Aviation Capital with its creditors.
+The High Court has approved a scheme of arrangement with creditors for Irish-based aircraft lessor Nordic Aviation Capital.

-Nordic Aviation Capital DAC sought to enter into the scheme with its lenders due to the dire effects of the Covid-19 pandemic on the aviation industry.
+The company sought to arrangement with lenders due to the dire effects of the Covid-19 pandemic on the aviation industry.

 On Tuesday, Mr Justice David Barniville approved the scheme after being told more than 90 per cent of the different classes of the group’s creditors had approved the scheme.